Mitsubishi i-MiEV

-The Mitsubishi i-MiEV (MiEV is an acronym for Mitsubishi innovative Electric Vehicle) is a five-door hatchback electric car produced in the 2010s by Mitsubishi Motors, and is the electric version of the Mitsubishi i.
+The Mitsubishi i-MiEV (MiEV is an acronym for Mitsubishi innovative Electric Vehicle) is a five-door electric city car produced in the 2010s by Mitsubishi Motors, and is the electric version of the Mitsubishi i.
 Rebadged variants of the i-MiEV are also sold by PSA as the Peugeot iOn and Citroën C-Zero, mainly in Europe.
 The i-MiEV was the world's first modern highway-capable mass production electric car.

 The i-MiEV was launched for fleet customers in Japan in July 2009, and on April 1, 2010, for the wider public.
 International sales to Asia, Australia and Europe started in 2010, with further markers in 2011 including Central and South America.
 Fleet and retail customer deliveries in the U.S. and Canada began in December 2011.
 The American-only version is larger than the Japanese version and has several additional features.

 According to the manufacturer, the i-MiEV all-electric range is 160 km on the Japanese test cycle.
 The range for the 2012 model year American version is 62 mi on the United States Environmental Protection Agency's (US EPA) cycle.
 In November 2011 the Mitsubishi i ranked first in EPA's 2012 Annual Fuel Economy Guide, and became the most fuel efficient EPA certified vehicle in the U.S. for all fuels ever, until it was surpassed by the Honda Fit EV in June 2012 and the BMW i3, Chevrolet Spark EV, Volkswagen e-Golf, and Fiat 500e in succeeding years.

 As of July 2014, Japan ranked as the leading market with over 10,000 i-MiEVs sold, followed by Norway with more than 4,900 units, France with over 4,700 units, Germany with more than 2,400 units, all three European countries accounting for the three variants of the i-MiEV family sold in Europe; and the United States with over 1,800 i-MiEVs sold through August 2014.
 As of early March 2015, and accounting for all variants of the i-MiEV, including the two minicab MiEV versions sold in Japan, global sales totaled over 50,000 units since 2009.